 Since 2008, the Center for Collaborative Conservation’s Fellows Program has challenged and encouraged students, faculty and practitioners to work together to help local communities build their livelihoods and conserve their landscapes.
 Fellows work across disciplinary, landscape, cultural and administrative boundaries to find new solutions to conservation issues by ‘helping communities help themselves’ through on-the-ground projects in the United States and around the world.
-We are seeking projects that integrate disciplines, link theory with practice, and use collaboration to address conservation and livelihood issues.
+We seek projects that integrate disciplines, link theory with practice, and use collaboration to address conservation and livelihood issues.

-Applicants will be notified regarding an award November 10 – 15, 2017.
+Applicants will be notified regarding an award November 17, 2017.

 The fellowship period will run from January 15, 2018 – January 15, 2020, for a total of 24 months.

 - At least one conservation practitioner Fellow (e.g., rancher, farmer, conservationist, public agency personnel, etc.).